Edward Snowden: Revelations

 Snowden said in a January 2014 interview with German television that the NSA does not limit its data collection to national security issues, accusing the agency of conducting industrial espionage.
 Using the example of German company Siemens, he said, "If there's information at Siemens that's beneficial to US national interests—even if it doesn't have anything to do with national security—then they'll take that information nevertheless."
-In the wake of Snowden's revelations and in response to an inquiry from the Left Party, Germany's domestic security agency Bundesamt für Verfassungsschutz (BfV) investigated and found no concrete evidence that the U.S. conducted economic or industrial espionage in Germany.
+In the wake of Snowden's revelations and in response to an inquiry from the Left Party, Germany's domestic security agency Bundesamt für Verfassungsschutz (BfV) investigated and found no concrete evidence that the US conducted economic or industrial espionage in Germany.

 In February 2014, during testimony to the European Union, Snowden said of the remaining undisclosed programs, "I will leave the public interest determinations as to which of these may be safely disclosed to responsible journalists in coordination with government stakeholders."

 In March 2014, documents disclosed by Glenn Greenwald writing for The Intercept showed the NSA, in cooperation with the GCHQ, has plans to infect millions of computers with malware using a program called TURBINE.
 Revelations included information about QUANTUMHAND, a program through which the NSA set up a fake Facebook server to intercept connections.

-According to a report in The Washington Post in July 2014, relying on information furnished by Snowden, 90% of those placed under surveillance in the U.S. are ordinary Americans and are not the intended targets.
+According to a report in The Washington Post in July 2014, relying on information furnished by Snowden, 90% of those placed under surveillance in the US are ordinary Americans and are not the intended targets.
 The newspaper said it had examined documents including emails, message texts, and online accounts that support the claim.

 In an August 2014 interview, Snowden for the first time disclosed a cyberwarfare program in the works, codenamed MonsterMind, that would automate the detection of a foreign cyberattack as it began and automatically fire back.
 "These attacks can be spoofed," said Snowden.
 "You could have someone sitting in China, for example, making it appear that one of these attacks is originating in Russia.
 And then we end up shooting back at a Russian hospital.
 What happens next?"